Plushie.Binary (Plushie v0.7.2)

 2. Application config :binary_path

-3. Custom widget build in _build/<env>/plushie/target/
+3. Custom widget build under _build/<env>/plushie-renderer-spec/target/plushie-renderer/target/

 4. Downloaded binary in _build/plushie/bin/

-Steps 1 and 2 are explicit configuration -- if set but pointing to a missing file, they raise immediately rather than falling through.
+Steps 1 and 2 are explicit configuration.
+If set but pointing to a missing file, they raise immediately rather than falling through.
 Steps 3 and 4 are implicit discovery and silently try the next option.

 Summary